stewartknapman/shopify-starter/README.md

 - Inside SCSS: [https://github.com/stewartknapman/inside](https://github.com/stewartknapman/inside)

 ### Shopify Theme Kit
-We recommend using Shopify's Theme Kit rather than the Theme Gem.
-This is what Shopify's own developers use, and has the ability to use multiple environments (i.e. development, staging, production, etc.).
+~~We recommend using Shopify's Theme Kit rather than the Theme Gem.
+This is what Shopify's own developers use, and has the ability to use multiple environments (i.e. development, staging, production, etc.).~~

+Seems to be broken for me right now, use the Theme Gem.

 [http://themekit.cat/install/](http://themekit.cat/install/)